sdasgup3/Leetmap/bySite/leetCode/sumRootToLeafNumbers/README.md

-##Given a binary tree and a sum, determine if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.
+##Sum Root to Leaf Numbers
+Given a binary tree containing digits from 0-9 only, each root-to-leaf path could represent a number.

+An example is the root-to-leaf path 1->2->3 which represents the number 123.

+Find the total sum of all root-to-leaf numbers.

-For example:
+For example,

-Given the below binary tree and sum = 22,
-              5
+    1
    / \
-            4   8
-           /   / \
-          11  13  4
-         /  \      \
-        7    2      1
+  2   3
-return true, as there exist a root-to-leaf path 5->4->11->2 which sum is 22.
+The root-to-leaf path 1->2 represents the number 12.
+The root-to-leaf path 1->3 represents the number 13.

+Return the sum = 12 + 13 = 25.